Gremelody/intelligent-molecular-skeleton-design/README.md

 ---

-### 📜 Script 1: Molecular Library Generation & Representative Sampling
+### 📜 Script 1: Molecule Combination Generation & Sampling

-* **🎯 Purpose**:
+* **🎯 Function**:
-    * Generates all possible molecular combinations based on user-defined substitution sites and functional groups.
+    * Generates all possible molecular combinations based on user-defined substitutable sites and functional groups.
-    * Automatically identifies and eliminates duplicate structures using symmetry rules to ensure library uniqueness.
+    * Automatically identifies and eliminates duplicate structures using symmetry rules, ensuring a unique molecular library.
-    * Executes an advanced hybrid sampling strategy to select a manageable and highly representative subset for DFT calculations.
+    * Executes an advanced hybrid sampling strategy to select a manageable and highly representative subset for subsequent DFT calculations.
     * Provides UMAP dimensionality reduction for intuitive visualization of the sampling coverage and uniformity.

 * **▶️ Usage**: